Foxlottery/foxlottery-v1/WHITE_PAPER_EN.md

 We're going to turn this ecosystem around.
 Social Action, DeFi, Lottery, Contribution to the Blockchain Network

-## Operate with DeFi using funds spent on lottery
+## Operate with DeFi using funds applied by the lottery
-If there is a weekly lottery, set the odds of winning slightly higher if deposited in the lottery on the first day of the week.
+Set up a weekly lottery, with a slightly higher chance of winning if deposited in the lottery on the first day of the week.
 Allow more funds to be collected on the first day of the week.
 The collected ERC20 tokens will be invested in uniswap or other means to generate income.

 # How to use the lottery participants
-You can purchase CryptoLottery tokens on exchanges or DeFi and There are daily, weekly, monthly, and yearly CryptoLottery smart contracts, so you can deposit funds into the one you want.
+You can purchase CryptoLottery tokens on exchanges or DeFi and There are daily, weekly, monthly, and annual lottery smart contracts, so you can deposit funds into whichever one you like.
+You vote on how you want to spend your social contribution funds.
-Once you have deposited your funds, you can check to see how likely you are to win.
+Once you have deposited your funds, you will be shown how likely you are to win.
-When the day of the winners...
+On the day of the winner, a winner will be chosen at random and the money will be automatically transferred to the winner.
+The money will be sent to the organization that will spend the social contribution activity funds as determined by the voting.

 # Marketing Strategy
-Even if you don't buy a CryptoLottery lottery ticket, we will give away free lottery tickets to users who retweet and follow us on Twitter.
+Free lottery tickets will be given out to users who retweet and follow CryptoLottery on Twitter without having to buy a CryptoLottery lottery ticket.

 # Winning amount simulation